elizazaroff/RNA-Seq-project/README.md

 ## Results and Interpretation
 Volcano Plot:
 The volcano plot reveals that there are several significant changes in gene expression between the strains grown in the absence of thiamine and the strains grown in the presence of thiamine.
-Specifically, a small subset of genes (13 total), located on the right side of the x-axis (positive Log₂FC), appear to be overexpressed in the thiamine-deprived strain, meeting both statistical significance and fold-change thresholds (red points).
+Specifically, a subset of genes (13 total) are represented by red dots, indicating that they pass both the log2 fold change threshold and the statistical significance threshold.
+These genes are, therefore, significantly upregulated in the thiamine-absent condition compared to the thiamine-present condition, with some genes showing very high statistical significance (-log10(p-adjusted) > 100) and substantial fold changes (log2FC > 5).
 Therefore, these 13 genes are likely core players in thiamine-deprivation responses and are of high interest for further investigation.

 PCA Plot: